Job Posting Tips

 - Do similar opportunities occur throughout the province?
 (If so, by restricting to a geographic location, you are not blocking career paths for employees in other parts of the province)

 Indicate in the posting if you will require applicants to submit a cover letter.

 If you expect a large number of applicants, a screening questionnaire may be a good option.
 Questionnaires can be created by the BC Public Service Agency (when posting on the BC Public Service Job Postings website) to concisely gather information about applicants' education and experience qualifications.

 Externally posted competitions cannot be geographically restricted.
 Consult with a hiring adviser or AskMyHR for more information on geographically restricting internally posted competitions.

-Restricting opportunities to ministries is permissible when there are valid reasons to do so (for example, if the ministry is undergoing a restructuring or workforce adjustment or there is a ministry budget need under the managed staffing strategy).
+Restricting internal opportunities to ministries is permissible when there are valid reasons to restrict (for example, if the ministry is undergoing a restructuring or workforce adjustment or there is a ministry budget need).
 However, permission to do so must be obtained from the hiring manager’s deputy minister or designate.